National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Comment 5: NMFS received a number of comments about exempting vessels operated by U.S. Federal agencies from required speed restrictions.
 Most indicated that Federal vessels should be subject to the same restrictions as commercial vessels.
 One State agency also recommended that State enforcement vessels, when engaged in enforcement and human safety missions, should be exempted.

 Response: NMFS, in consultation with other Federal agencies, has determined that the national security, navigational, and human safety missions of some agencies may be compromised by mandatory vessel speed restrictions.
-However, this exemption will not relieve Federal agencies of their obligations to consult, under section 7 of the ESA, on how their activities may affect listed species.
+However, this exemption will not relieve Federal Start Printed Page 60181agencies of their obligations to consult, under section 7 of the ESA, on how their activities may affect listed species.
 NMFS acknowledges that a number of agencies already provide guidance to vessel operators and fleets with regard to conservation measures to protect right whales and other endangered species, as well as contribute to conservation efforts generally.

 NMFS will work with other Federal agencies regarding their vessel operations to determine where ESA section 7 consultations would be appropriate.
 Therefore, while these restrictions are not mandatory for vessels owned or operated by, or under contract to, U.S. Federal agencies, NMFS has requested all Federal agencies to voluntarily observe the conditions of the proposed regulations when and where their missions are not compromised.
 Therefore, these restrictions do not apply to vessels owned or operated by, or under contract to, U.S. Federal agencies.
 This exemption extends to foreign sovereign vessels when they are engaging in joint exercises with the U.S. Department of the Navy.
 In addition, and as noted above, NMFS has decided to exempt State enforcement vessels when they are engaged in enforcement or human safety missions.